sahushubham30/Netflix_data_analysis_sql/README.md

 This project answers practical business questions including:

-1. Count Movies vs TV Shows
+1. Count the number of Movies vs TV Shows
-2. Find the most common rating for each content type
+2. Find the most common rating for movies and TV shows
-3. List movies released in a specific year
+3. List all movies released in a specific year (e.g., 2020)
-4. Identify the top countries producing Netflix content
+4. Find the top 5 countries with the most content on Netflix
-5. Find the longest movie available
+5. Identify the longest movie
-6. Retrieve content added in the last five years
+6. Find content added in the last 5 years
-7. Search content by a specific director
+7. Find all the movies/TV shows by director 'Rajiv Chilaka'!
-8. Find TV Shows with more than five seasons
+8. List all TV shows with more than 5 seasons
-9. Count content across different genres
-10. Analyze yearly content trends by country
-11. (Additional analysis can be added as the project grows)
+9. Count the number of content items in each genre 10.Find each year and the average numbers of content release in India on netflix. return top 5 year with highest avg content release!
+11. List all movies that are documentaries
+12. Find all content without a director
+13. Find how many movies actor 'Salman Khan' appeared in last 10 years!
+14. Find the top 10 actors who have appeared in the highest number of movies produced in India.
+15.
+Categorize the content based on the presence of the keywords 'kill' and 'violence' in the description field.
+Label content containing these keywords as 'Bad' and all other content as 'Good'.
+Count how many items fall into each category.
 ---

 # 💡 SQL Concepts Practiced